GeMSE: a Low-Background Facility for Gamma-Spectrometry at Moderate Rock Overburden: Background Characterization

 \paragraph{Muon Veto Efficiency}

-The results presented in figure~\ref{fig:gemse_bkg_fit} and table~\ref{tab:bkg_gemse} show that about~70\% of the current background in the GeMSE detector is caused by muon-induced events, even after the reduction by the muon veto.
+By integrating the fit spectra in figure~\ref{fig:gemse_bkg_fit} we obtain that about~70\% of the current background in the GeMSE detector is caused by muon-induced events, even after the reduction by the muon veto.
 This motivates studies to upgrade the muon veto by enlarging the geometrical coverage of the cavity with additional plastic scintillator panels.

 In order to better understand the current muon veto capabilities of GeMSE, as well as to confirm the spectral shape of this component used in the background model, a measurement simultaneously recording interactions in the Ge crystal and the muon veto was performed.
 Contrary to the default settings, in which reading the signals from the HPGe detector is directly vetoed after a muon veto trigger, in this measurement the (logic) muon veto trigger signal was read out by using the second channel of the MCA recording the time stamps and pulse heights of the signals from the HPGe crystal.
-Both MCA channels feature the same clock, i.e., the time stamps from both channels can be directly compared; it was verified that muon veto signals occurring in coincidence with HPGe signals were not delayed with respect to the latter by their acquisition electronics.
+Both MCA channels feature the same clock, i.e., the time stamps from both channels can be directly compared; it was verified that muon veto signals occurring in coincidence with signals from the crystal were not delayed with respect to the latter by their acquisition electronics.